Leander Dendoncker: International career

-Dendoncker was first called up for the Belgium national football team on 22 May 2015 by manager Marc Wilmots, along with his Anderlecht teammate Youri Tielemans.
-He made his debut on 7 June in a friendly game away to France, replacing Jason Denayer for the final five minutes of a 4–3 win.
+At the age of 20 on 22 May 2015, Dendoncker received his first call-up to the Belgium national football team by coach Marc Wilmots, along with his Anderlecht teammate Youri Tielemans.
+He made his debut on 7 June in an away friendly match against France, replacing Jason Denayer for the final five minutes of a 4–3 victory.

-On 4 June 2018, manager Roberto Martínez named Dendoncker in Belgium's 23-man squad for the 2018 FIFA World Cup in Russia.
-He made his tournament debut on 29 June in a 1–0 win over England at the Kaliningrad Stadium, with both teams fielding unfamiliar teams having already advanced to the last 16.
+On 4 June 2018, coach Roberto Martínez named Dendoncker in Belgium's 23-man squad for the 2018 FIFA World Cup in Russia.
+He made his tournament debut on 29 June in a 1–0 victory against England at the Kaliningrad Stadium, with both teams fielding unfamiliar teams having already advanced to the last 16.

 Dendoncker was called up by Martínez for UEFA Euro 2020 in May 2021.
-After starting the first two games, he was replaced for the rest of the tournament for the quarter-finalists once Axel Witsel recovered from injury.
+After starting the first two matches, he was replaced for the rest of the tournament for the quarter-finalists once Axel Witsel recovered from injury.

-On 8 June 2022, Dendoncker scored his first international goal in a 6–1 home win over Poland in the Nations League.
+On 8 June 2022, Dendoncker scored his first international goal in a 6–1 home victory against Poland in the Nations League.
+At the 2022 FIFA World Cup, he started Belgium's opening match against Canada in a three-man defence alongside veterans Jan Vertonghen and Toby Alderweireld in a 1–0 victory.
+Dendoncker was dropped out in a 2–0 defeat against Morocco.
+He returned to the starting line-up in a goalless draw against Croatia, which led the Belgians to be eliminated from the group stage.

 Personal life

 Dendoncker was born in Passendale, West Flanders, to pig farming parents.
 He is the middle of three footballing sons: younger brother Lars was on the books of Club Brugge KV before moving to Brighton & Hove Albion in 2020, while older Andres played local football and became an agent for his siblings.
+Lars Dendoncker retired at age 22 in 2023, due to a heart condition.

 Dendoncker moved to Brussels to play for Anderlecht while in their under-15 team and suffered from homesickness while adjusting to the difference between a largely white rural setting and a diverse urban environment.
 He attended the Sint-Guido-Instituut school in Anderlecht at the time that it was being filmed for the fly-on-the-wall documentary De School van Lukaku (Lukaku's School) focusing on his teammate Romelu Lukaku.

-Dendoncker speaks three languages fluently; English, French and Dutch.
+Dendoncker speaks four languages fluently; English, French, Spanish and Dutch.
 He has noted that he speaks in West Flemish to his family, but the Brabantian dialect when doing interviews for Anderlecht.